yavulan/learning/ngrx-platform.md

 (until there is a change in input references) to provide performance benefit.

 To enable this utilize the `changeDetectionStrategy` of `OnPush`.

+*Note: It can be used on container components too (if component relies only on observables).*

 ## Selectors